 2011, were present in the sample collected in 2019.

 Forty four taxa are also present in the sub-littoral zone of the French Lesser Antilles.
 Four among the 7 non-identified Mastogloia taxa (M. sp. cf. exilis (named M. sp.
 6), M. sp.3, M. sp.
 8 and M. sp.
 17) are present in the sub-littoral zone of the French Lesser Antilles.

 The valves of twenty six identified Mastogloia taxa have measurements near or below the inferior limits given by the diagnoses.

-inventory of the diatom taxa present in the first meters of the sub-littoral zone on this coast.
-They allow
+diatom taxa present in the first meters of the sub-littoral zone on

-would be interesting to know if the presence in Crete of some diatom
+It would be interesting to know if the presence of some diatom species